silphid/jen/README.md

 ## Executing scripts

-You can execute custom scripts (or any shell command really) with `jen exec CMD ARG1 ARG2 ...`, but first let's see what scripts the `hello-world` example defines:
+Typically, we would always go through higher-level actions to call scripts and shell commands, but we can also invoke them directly using `jen exec CMD ARG1 ARG2 ...`.
+However, let's first see what scripts the `hello-world` example defines:

 ```bash
 $ jen list scripts